of Launch Point Press

 has published several short stories, and is a member of the

 infamous Minnesota Minions.
-Black Friday, the first
+Black Friday,

-Judy's website: Click
+Judy's personal website: Click

 E.J. lives in the Portland Metro area

-Way is due out in early 2019.
+in June 2019.
 She's already at work on the second novel in the

-E.J.'s website: Click
+E.J.'s personal website: Click

 Lori grew up in Oregon, spent

 26 years in Minnesota, and has been back to Portland for over

 a decade now.
 She writes two crime fiction series, romances,

 articles about writing and creativity, and loves to edit anthologies.